agentmorris/camera-trap-ml-survey/README.md

 #### Papers I don't have access to but would read if I did

 ##### Ecology papers

+* Stift AM, Shipley LA, Thornton DH.
+Evaluating survey methods to determine presence and species identification of jackrabbits in Washington.
+Journal of Mammalogy.
+2026 May.

 * Bassing SB, Ausband DE, Mumma MA, Thompson S, Hurley MA, Falcy MR. Mammalian predator co-occurrence affected by prey and habitat more than competitor presence at multiple time scales.
 Ecological Monographs.
 2025 Feb;95(1):e1648